Blosc/c-blosc2/sframe.rst

 used file systems are between :math:`2^16` and :math:`2^32` files per directory.

-Another advantage compared with the frame is the lack of empty spaces when updating a chunk.
+Another advantage compared with the contiguous frame is the lack of empty spaces when updating a chunk.
-To illustrate how a frame and a sparse frame behave when updating a chunk an example is used  for each case.
+To illustrate how a contiguous frame and an sparse frame behave when updating a chunk an example is used  for each case.

-The set of the data chunks from a frame could be structured as the `Jenga board game tower <https://en.wikipedia.org/wiki/Jenga>`_, a tower built with wood blocks but, in constrast to the genuine `Jenga board game`, not all the blocks have the same size.
+The set of the data chunks from a contiguous frame could be structured as the `Jenga board game tower <https://en.wikipedia.org/wiki/Jenga>`_, a tower built with wood blocks but, in constrast to the genuine `Jenga board game`, not all the blocks have the same size.
 Below is showed the initially structure of this tower.
-If the orange piece is updated (changed by another piece) there are two possibilities.
+If the yellow piece is updated (changed by another piece) there are two possibilities.
 The first one is that the new piece fits into the empty space left where the old piece was.
 In that case, the new piece is put in the previous space without any problem.